simpleinjector/Documentation/source/testintegration.rst

         var parser = new FakeExcelParser();

-        // Create a valid container to resolve object graphs from var container = TestBootstrapper.BuildContainer();
+        // Create a valid container to resolve object graphs from Container container = TestBootstrapper.BuildContainer();

-        // Configure it especially for this test (note that I'm inventing a
+        // Configure it especially for this test container.RegisterInstance<IExcelParser>(parser);
-        // DI Container API here.
-API will very per DI Container) container.RegisterInstance<IExcelParser>(parser);

-        // Resolve the SUT from the DI Container var sut = container.GetInstance<AgentProvisioningServiceHelper>();
+        // Resolve te fully initialized SUT from the DI Container var sut = container.GetInstance<AgentProvisioningServiceHelper>();

         // Act